WNBA All-Stars make statement with warmup shirts over CBA | TSN

 WNBA All-Stars make statement with warmup shirts over CBA

-The shirts come after the players and the league failed to reach a new collective bargaining agreement at an in-person meeting Thursday.
+The demonstration comes after the players and the league failed to reach a new collective bargaining agreement at an in-person meeting Thursday.
 The league’s players opted out of their last CBA in October, and are looking for a better revenue-sharing model, increased salaries, improved benefits and a softer salary cap.

-“I’m just so inspired by the amount of players that showed up, the engagement that was there,” WNBPA President Nneka Ogwumike said.
-“That’s really what it’s all about.
-Because the more that happens, the more that we’re going to be able to get things done.
-I think today we’re going to be able to use this conversation to start rolling the ball on things.”

 After the failed negotiations, many players said there was a large discrepancy between what they wanted and what the league was offering.
 If a new CBA is not reached by October some players, including All-Stars Napheesa Collier and Angel Reese, have mentioned the potential of a walkout.